lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 There are a number of traits that steam does not track for Non-Steam games, that it DOES track for native steam games.
 So because of that, Unfortunately I could not implement them into the spreadsheet.
 Here is a list of the (unfortunately) unchangeable game traits (At time of writing).

--Time played (both for last two weeks and total) -Friends Playing
--% of achievements complete (duh)
--Hours played
--Release Date
--Meticritic Score
--Steam Review (score)
--Size on disk
--tags used by the steam store such as “Single-Player” “multi-player” “Coopertave Play” “Full Controller Support”, etc -”detailed information” (such as community hub, activity, guides, friends who play)
+Time played (both for last two weeks and total).
+Friends Playing.   % of achievements complete (duh).
+Hours played.
+Release Date.
+Meticritic Score.
+Steam Review (score).
+Size on disk.
+Tags used by the steam store (such as “Single-Player” “multi-player” “Coopertave Play” “Full Controller Support”, etc).    ”detailed information” (such as community hub, activity, guides, friends who play)

 ## How to Add Emulated Games Individually To Your Steam Library, Instead of The Whole Entire Emulators Themselves